control-ui/control-ui/packages/_docs-control/src/content/docs/components/Markdown.md

 No language indicated, so no syntax highlighting.
 But let's throw in a <b>tag</b>.
 ```

+      some code with indention

+      last code line with indention

 Colons can be used to align columns.